Diabetes coaching for patients

 Health coaches will support you to self-identify existing issues and encourage proactive prevention of new and existing conditions.
 This approach is based on supporting personal choice and positive risk taking.
 We will coach and motivate you through multiple sessions, supporting you to identify your needs, set goals, and help them to implement their personalised health and care plan.

 We have joined forces with total Wellbeing to deliver face to face seminars, so you may receive an invitation to attend one in the future.
 If you would like to self-refer, please contact your practice or Gaby on 07594955372.
-Additionally, we are now beginning to introduce video group consultations led by Dr Abubacker where you get an opportunity to have a one-on-one session tailored to your needs, as well as advice from a social prescriber and input from a health & wellbeing coach.

 What is Non-diabetic Hyperglycaemia (pre-diabetes)?